txbm/mcp-local-dev/README.md

 ## 💭 A Note on AI & The Future of Software

-As a software engineer with 20+ years of production experience across systems and frontend development, I'm incredibly excited about the future of LLM-assisted coding.
+As a software engineer with 20+ years of production experience across firmware, systems, video games, distributed systems and frontend development, I'm incredibly excited about the future of LLM-assisted coding.
 This project isn't just a demo - it's a glimpse into how AI will augment and enhance the software engineering profession.

 The potential is massive.
 We're looking at a future where AI helps us create software with capabilities and quality levels previously thought impossible.
 The global demand for software is infinite, and with AI assistance, we're better positioned than ever to meet that demand.